SharePoint/sp-dev-docs/docs/general-development/how-to-work-with-user-profiles-and-organization-profiles-by-using-the-server-obj.md

 ---
-title: How to Work with user profiles and organization profiles by using the server object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 13f16dc3-f652-4fb3-996b-5f2166236d2b
+title: How to Work with user profiles and organization profiles by using the server object model in SharePoint ms.prod: SHAREPOINT ms.assetid: 13f16dc3-f652-4fb3-996b-5f2166236d2b
 ---

-# How to: Work with user profiles and organization profiles by using the server object model in SharePoint 2013
+# How to: Work with user profiles and organization profiles by using the server object model in SharePoint
-Learn how to create, retrieve, and change SharePoint 2013 user profiles and user profile properties programmatically by using the SharePoint 2013 server object model.
+Learn how to create, retrieve, and change SharePoint user profiles and user profile properties programmatically by using the SharePoint server object model.
-## What are user profiles in SharePoint 2013?
+## What are user profiles in SharePoint?

-In SharePoint 2013, user profiles represent SharePoint users.
+In SharePoint, user profiles represent SharePoint users.
 User profile properties represent information about the users and also about the properties themselves.
 For example, properties include the account name or email address of a user and the data type of a property.
 You can use the server object model to programmatically create, retrieve, and change user profiles, profile subtypes, and profile properties.

 > **Note:**
-> For more information about common programming tasks for working with user profiles and the API that you use to perform the tasks, see  [Work with user profiles in SharePoint 2013](work-with-user-profiles-in-sharepoint.md).
+> For more information about common programming tasks for working with user profiles and the API that you use to perform the tasks, see  [Work with user profiles in SharePoint](work-with-user-profiles-in-sharepoint.md).

-## Prerequisites for setting up your development environment to work with user profiles by using the SharePoint 2013 server object model
+## Prerequisites for setting up your development environment to work with user profiles by using the SharePoint server object model
 <a name="bkmk_Prereqs"> </a>

 To create a console application that uses the server object model to work with user profiles and user profile properties, you'll need: